-The big news: Adityanath reaches Gorakhpur hospital to take stock, and nine other top stories
+The big news: Adityanath says special team will look into Gorakhpur deaths, and 9 other top stories

 Other headlines: A woman died as a white nationalist rally in the US turned violent, and three militants and two soldiers were killed in a gunfight in Shopian.